yarf-framework/yarf/README.md

 Features that are planned to be implemented soon.

-- Framework Tests
+- Framework Tests.
-- Framework Benchmarks
+- Framework Benchmarks.
-- Middleware support at Resource level
+- Middleware support at Resource level.
 - Middleware and Lib packages with extra/useful functionality to add to any web application.
+- Gzip responses.

 ## Contribute